 Meanwhile, GEICO Road Racing Honda’s Dane Westby picked up a hard-earned seventh position in the day’s Daytona SportBike contest.
 “The Wolverine” qualified ninth in the day’s sweltering conditions and then clawed his way forward, winning a race-long scrap for the position with a pair of rivals.

 MPH’s Melissa Paris finished a close 16th in the SportBike race after qualifying 18th aboard her Team Hammer Contract Services-prepared Honda CBR600RR.
 Paris came up just 0.086-second short of finishing 15th after being nosed at the checkered flag.

 Saturday was a day to forget for the M4 Lucas Oil Racing duo of Benny Solis and Chris Ulrich.
 Their days ended early as Solis encountered mechanical issues late in Saturday’s SportBike race, and Ulrich retired from the subsequent Superbike race when his bike overheated.

+Team Hammer will looking to add to its trophy haul on Sunday as the Miller Motorsports Park weekend concludes with the second half of the weekend’s doubleheaders in SuperSport, Daytona SportBike, and Superbike.
 About Team Hammer: In 2013, Team Hammer, Inc. is competing in its 33rd consecutive racing season, and is marking its seventh year of offering technical and logistical support through its Contract Services Department.
 Riders on Team Hammer-prepared racebikes have earned 58 AMA Pro National race wins; 134 AMA Pro National podium finishes; 5 AMA Pro Championships; 133 Overall National Endurance race wins; 13 National Endurance Championships and assorted other race wins and titles.